johanngerberding/johanngerberding.github.io/content/posts/2024-11-06-Parameter-Efficient-LLM-Finetuning.md

 </p>

 <p align="justify">
 However, based on the current model sizes a full fine-tuning becomes infeasible to train on consumer hardware (which makes me a bit sad).
 In addition when you want to store and deploy multiple fine-tuning model instances for different tasks, this becomes very expensive because they are the same size as the base LLM.
-Because of these two main problems, people came up with more efficient methods for doing this which are referred to as Parameter-efficient fine-tuning (PEFT) procedures.
+Because of these two main problems, people came up with more efficient methods for doing this which are referred to as Parameter-Efficient Fine-Tuning (PEFT) procedures.
 These approaches basically enable you to get performance comparable to full fine-tuning while only having a small number of trainable parameters.
 </p>

 <p align="justify">